Sudan OCHA bulletin 25: Aid agencies identify 10,000 IDPs in need of aid in Delling, South Kordofan

-An estimated 10,000 internally displaced persons (IDPs)—1,943 families—who have settled in areas around Dilling town (Alfarshaya, Eltukma, Elnila and Altumat), South Kordofan State, need humanitarian assistance, according to findings of an inter-agency mission carried out from 2 to 5 October.
+An estimated 10,000 internally displaced persons (IDPs)—1,943 families—who have settled in areas around Delling town (Alfarshaya, Eltukma, Elnila and Altumat), South Kordofan State, need humanitarian assistance, according to findings of an inter-agency mission carried out from 2 to 5 October.

 The UN Office for the Coordination of Humanitarian Affairs (OCHA) reports in its latest biweekly humanitarian bulletin that the IDPs—most of whom are women and children—have settled in areas that are prone to flooding and have indicated their willingness to return to areas of initial displacement, provided there is security.
 Rain-fed farming was reported as the main source of livelihood, supplemented with paid labour.
-However, the IDPs have reported limited access to land for cultivation especially in areas surrounding Dilling town.
+However, the IDPs have reported limited access to land for cultivation especially in areas surrounding Delling town.
 Aid organisations are currently preparing to respond with food, water, sanitation assistance, livelihood opportunities, free health services and education support.

 IDPs unable to afford health services